 Two or more players sit around a table with a barrier set up so they cannot see each other’s materials.
 Every player will have the exact same materials in front of them.
 A binder, book, or bristol board makes a quick and easy barrier.

 Each player takes turn giving a specific direction on how to arrange the materials in front of them.
-This is done per the child’s ability level, so depending on the child’s individual skill, instructions may be simple or complex.
+Depending on the child’s individual skill level, instructions may be simple or complex.

 Absolutely no visual cues are given.